sassanostvar/hopperscapes/README.md

 ## Data
 Data curation for the HopperScapes project is ongoing.
 Part of the effort is focused on sampling established Northeast populations of _Lycorma delicatula_.
 Locally sourced specimens are imaged using transmitted light microscopy.
 Specimen collection and imaging metadata are organized as specified in [hopper_vae.data.record.py](./hopper_vae/data/record.py).

+Initial release of the first light microscopy dataset is planned for Summer 2025.

 ## Dataset structure
 Light microscopy data are organized using [ome-zarr](https://github.com/ome/ome-zarr-py) and the following specification defined in [hopper_vae/data/zarr.py](hopper_vae/data/zarr.py):